 If you love Mexican food, my Very-Mexi Bowl is a sure-fire winner!
 It contains my favourite combination of ingredients, and really hits the spot if you’re craving a warm, yet light meal.

 I originally got this recipe from the chefs at UCOOK.
-(Click here to read my blog post about this fabulous online food and recipe delivery service.

 I find myself making this dish for friends and family over and over again.
 Why?
 Because it’s healthy, simple to make and delicious – thanks to the perfect flavour combinations.
 There’s just nothing better than a crunchy, savoury dish with a little bit of creaminess on the side, right?

 My Very-Mexi bowl is packed with toasted pumpkin seeds for the crunch factor; quinoa, which also adds up the protein count on a vegetarian meal; guacamole, because what’s a Mexican meal without it?
 Plus, a touch of sour cream for creaminess (you can use full- fat yoghurt instead) and loads of fresh herbs and veggies like corn, kidney beans, chilli, lime and coriander.
 Yummy!

 - For a protein punch, add grilled or fried tofu, halloumi or chicken strips for the non-vegetarians.

 - If you’re not a fan of sour cream, you can substitute it for a dollop of full-fat yoghurt or low-fat cottage cheese.

 - I always substitute the regular stock suggested in the recipe with a Knorr Vegetable Stock Pot.
 It just adds so much flavour to any vegetarian dish – and works well with this dish because it compliments the other ingredients beautifully.

 This is delicious when fresh – but will keep in the fridge for up to a week if you’d like healthy leftovers for lunch.

 - 500ml quinoa, thoroughly rinsed